-The Marseille Provence Metropolitan area is one of these Urban Communities.
+The Marseille Provence Metropolitan area is one of these.

-An Urban Community is an EPCI grouping together several communes in a single but not isolated unit with a population of more than 450,000 residents when it is created.
-Before adoption of the local authority reform Act 2010-1563 of 16 December 2010, this threshold had been set at 500.000 residents.
+An Urban Community is an EPCI comprising several towns under a single group without enclave and a population of 450,000 when it is created.
+Before adoption of Act 2010-1563 of 16 December 2010 reforming the territorial communities, this threshold had been set at 500,000 residents.
 The Issuer was created before this law was passed.

-The Marseille Urban Community was created after the Act 99-586 of 12 July 1999 on intercommunal cooperation, and was created ex-nihilo.
+The Marseille Urban Community was created after Act 99-586 of 12 July 1999 on intercity cooperation, and was created ex-nihilo.

-The purpose of an Urban Community is to bring communes together in a space of solidarity with a view to developing a joint project for planning and developing the territory.
+The purpose of an Urban Community is to bring towns together in a space of solidarity in view of developing a joint project for developing the territory.

-An Urban Community is created by a Prefecture ruling at the initiative of one or more municipal councillors or at the Prefect's initiative following an opinion from the departmental commission on intercommunal cooperation.
+An Urban Community is created by a Prefecture ruling at the initiative of one or more city councillors or at the Prefect's initiative following an opinion from the departmental commission on intercity cooperation.

-Its powers are transferred to it by the member communes, which have to specify the dividing lines between the community and communal powers in each field at the time the Urban Community was created.
+Its powers are transferred to it by the member towns, which had to specify the dividing lines between the community and town powers in each field at the time the Urban Community was created.